Skip to main Content

 Here are some tips to help protect you and your vehicle:

 • Close all windows, lock all doors and take the keys with you.
-In Florida, almost 25 percent of stolen vehicles had the keys in them.

 • Never hide a second set of keys anywhere on your vehicle.
 Thieves know all the hiding places.